Mohammad Karim Pirnia

 Mohammad Karim Pirnia (محمد کریم پیرنیا, 16 September 1920 – 31 August 1997) was an Iranian architectural historian and architect.

 Early life

-Born in Yazd, Iran, he studied at what came to be Tehran University School of Fine Arts.
+Born in Yazd, Iran, he studied at what came to be University of Tehran's School of Fine Arts.

 Works

-Pirnia, a student of traditional Iranian architect, was the one of the early architectural historians that developed a modern language to describe Iranian traditional architecture.
-His most prominent thoughts were later compiled as books and articles; among them “The Principles of Iranian Architecture” and “The Stylistics of Iranian Architecture” were more widely acclaimed.
-In the first one, he proposes five principles and in the latter, he defines six historical styles (sabk) for Iranian architecture.
+Pirnia, a student of traditional Iranian architecture, was one of the early architectural historians that developed a modern language to describe traditional Iranian architecture.
+His most prominent thoughts were later compiled as books and articles; among them “the Principles of Iranian Architecture” and “the Stylistics of Iranian Architecture” were more widely acclaimed.
+In the former, he proposes five principles and in the latter, he defines six historical styles (sabk) for Iranian architecture.